yassuke/yassuke/README.md

 Hi, I'm an intern developer at Getrak :smile:.

-I know some languages and frameworks, like PHP, Python, Flask, Django, CodeIgniter and learning Laravel <3.
+I know some languages and frameworks, like PHP, Python, Flask, Django, CodeIgniter and learning Laravel/GoLang <3.

 And, in the database section, I know SQLServer and MySQL.